markusmoenig/Eldiron/source_projects/stonefall-dungeon/README.md

 Bone Key from the Warden's remains.
 Custom monster atlases can replace these shared avatars later without changing the encounter scripts or map.

-The vest demonstrates project-owned procedural appearance on a ruleset-owned Avatar. `items/orc-patterned-vest.els` binds the `torso` marker channel to `recipes/orc-vest.recipe`; the official Orc and equipment definitions remain unchanged.
-The equipped `items/orc-iron-helm.els` combines the reusable SDF silhouette in `recipes/orc-helm.recipe` with the bright hammered-steel Material in `recipes/orc-helmet-material.recipe`.
-Its shallow cap, separate brow and cheek guards use a bright blue-grey steel finish.
-The runtime fits that overlay to the actual head-marker bounding box for each Avatar direction.
+The jerkin demonstrates project-owned procedural appearance on a ruleset-owned Avatar. `items/orc-patterned-vest.els` binds the combined `torso` and `arms` marker channels to `recipes/orc-vest.recipe`, so its dark hide sleeves and one muted ochre strap form a continuous garment; the official Orc and equipment definitions remain unchanged. `items/orc-iron-helm.els` remains an unequipped example combining the reusable SDF silhouette in `recipes/orc-helm.recipe` with the worn dark-iron Material in `recipes/orc-helmet-material.recipe`; it can be reused by an Avatar whose head-marker proportions suit that overlay.

 Targeted action buttons are persistent in this example: selecting Attack once keeps it active for subsequent targets until another mode is chosen.
 On death,